LetAdrianCook/Invex-Exe-files/README.md

 **For Invex-Online**
 open the folder --> debug folder --> run Invex-Online.msi
-(Note: Must have internet connection)
+(Note: Must have internet connection, expect more loading time when logging in as admin due to free hosting database limitation)

 **For Invex (Local DB)**
 open the folder --> debug folder --> run Invex.msi